|Position Type:||Full Time Staff|

 EDUCATION and/or EXPERIENCE

-Ability to apply common sense understanding to carry out detailed but uninvolved written or oral instructions.
-Ability to define problems, collect data, establish facts and draw valid conclusions.
+Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
+Ability to apply common sense understanding to carry out detailed but uninvolved write or oral instructions.
 Ability to deal with problems involving a few concrete variables in standardized situations.

-While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger, handle or feel; reach with hands and arms; climb or balance; stoop; kneel, crouch or crawl; and talk or hear and taste or smell.
+While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
 The employee must regularly lift and/or move up to 10 pounds.
-Specific vision abilities required by this job include close vision, color vision, distance vision and ability to adjust focus.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, and depth perception.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The noise level in the work environment is usually moderate.
 Evening and weekend duties as necessary.